Sqwoze/Akan-Name-Generator/README.md

 ## Author
 Hello, My name is Fabs an upcoming software engineering currently learning the foundation of software engineering.This is my personal project enjoy!

-Welcome to **Akan name generator**, a project that aims to provide an immersive storytelling experience through visuals and interactive elements.
+Welcome to **Akan name generator**, this is a web application that allows users to discover their traditional Akan name based on their birthdate and gender.
+The app calculates the day of the week a user was born and assigns an Akan name, as each day is associated with specific names in Akan culture.
+This tool offers an easy way to connect with Akan heritage, highlighting the cultural significance of names within the Akan community.
 ## Table of Contents
 - [Author](#author)
 - [About the Project](#about-the-project)